syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Columns.md

 {% endtabs %}

-The following output is displayed as a result of the above code example.
+The following output is displayed as a result of the previous code example.

 ![](columns_images/columns_img1.png)

 ### How to set the `is-primary-key` for auto generated columns when editing is enabled:

 Using the `data-bound` event, you can set `is-primary-key` value as `true` by two ways.
-The following code example demonstrates the above behavior.
+The following code example demonstrates the previous behavior.

 1. If primary key "column index" is known then refer to the following code example.